Multfinite/RA2BriefingGen/readme.md

 > - Section is a file with a patch.
 Plase, visit https://github.com/Multfinite/RA2YRPatchCollection to example.
 > - Index parameter determines sorting order
 > - Name - addition to map name.
-Map name MUST include %MODES% placeholder.
+Map name MUST include %MODES% or __MODES__ placeholder.
 For example, you have names: NP (Index = 1), RA2 (Index = 0), it will be appliaed as RA2.NP to map name.
 > - 0 ..
 N - briefing text.

 An example: